 The Center Museum has changing exhibits and hands-on activities that explore 10,000 years of history of the San Diego region through the archaeological record.
 Learn about the life-ways of early Native American hunter-gatherers who lived in the region and the many groups and immigrants who have contributed to the region’s archaeological record.

-The Education Department will customize a field trip program to fit the needs of home school groups.
-They require a minimum of 15 students and charge $5 per student, adult chaperones are free.
-Field Trips to the museum for K-12 school groups is $5 per student, adult chaperones are free.
+The Education Department will customize a field trip program to fit the needs of homeschoolers and K-12 school groups.
 Minimum of 15 students, maximum of 70 students.
+Chaperones are free.

 47. San Diego Automotive Museum – San Diego